 Buyers should specify the date, time and medium that bid proposals must be submitted for consideration.

 Buyers should indicate when proposals will be evaluated and award information will be relayed to prospective suppliers.

 Buyers should indicate when contracts should be completed.

 How risky is the Particleboard supply chain?

-There is a medium level of risk in the particleboard supply chain.
-While there is limited risk of a supply shortage for key particleboard materials, market vendors do typically pass pricing risks to buyers, increasing the likelihood of sudden spikes in particleboard prices for buyers.
-Suppliers depend on wood producers...
+There is a medium level of risk in the particleboard supply chain, which hurts buyer power as suppliers tend to raise prices in response to higher costs.
+While there is limited risk of a supply shortage for key particleboard materials, market vendors do typically pass price increases to buyers, increasing...
 Subscribe to learn more.